 Contact: Nicola Stove Tel: 01595 695498 Website: British Red Cross

 The Shetland Islands Citizens Advice Bureau can provide information to carers in Shetland.
 The service is free, independent, impartial and confidential.
 CAB offer advice on many issues that you may encounter as a carer, including legal matters, employment, housing, benefit entitlement and debt.

-They can run a check to see if you are claiming all the benefits you and the person you care for are entlitled to, support you if your benefit is being reviewed or stopped and help with representation at social security appeal tribunals; give advice on housing issues, fees for accessing respite or residential care, and avise what to do if you need to arrange Power of Attorney, a Guardianship Order, Intervention Order or the Access to Funds Scheme.
+They can run a check to see if you are claiming all the benefits you and the person you care for are entlitled to, support you if your benefit is being reviewed or stopped and help with representation at social security appeal tribunals; give advice on housing issues, fees for accessing respite or residential care, and advise what to do if you need to arrange Power of Attorney, a Guardianship Order, Intervention Order or the Access to Funds Scheme.

 Clan in the Community, Shetland

-The Independent Living Centre
+Independent Living Centre

-Tel: 01595 744319
+Tel: 01595 744319 Website: Independent Living Centre

 Mind Your Head